Help us to spread the message!

 The conference starts on Wednesday Sep 6th 4pm and closes on Friday Sep 8th at 2pm.
 The fully detailed programme will be available before June 20th.

-An EIPEN members meeting (General assembly with representatives of institutional members of EIPEN) is held on Wednesday Sep 6th at 2pm.
 The opening ceremony of the conference will start at 4pm.
 The registration desk will be open from 1pm and will close at 6pm.
 The Welcome cocktail walking dinner is held in the evening.
 All participants are also welcome at the conference dinner and social activity on the second day.
 All dinners and lunches are included in the conference fee.

 Phillip G. Clark, ScD, is Professor and Director of both the Program in Gerontology and the Rhode Island Geriatric Education Center at the University of Rhode Island in the US.
 He holds a Doctorate in Public Health (Harvard University), and has served as a Visiting Professor at several universities in Canada, Norway, and the UK.
 His experience includes teaching healthcare teamwork, developing interprofessional health-related research and demonstration projects, and consulting on interprofessional educational development and evaluation in the US, Canada, and Europe.
 He is co-author of Healthcare Teamwork: Interprofessional Practice and Education (2nd Edition, Praeger, 2016), and his work has been published in many journals, including the Journal of Interprofessional Care.
 Dr. Clark has served as Principal or Co-Investigator on over $17 million in grants, and he is a Fellow of the Gerontological Society of America and the Association for Gerontology in Higher Education.
 He recently received Rhode Island’s “Making a Difference” Award in recognition of his work in promoting quality care for older adults.